bmorenus/Othello/README.md

 the mode adjuster in the top right corner of the screen.

-3. Open the pythonGame directory within Processing 3, click on othello_game.pyde file within that directory,and run the program by clicking the play arrow in the top left corner of the screen.
+3. Open the pythonGame directory within Processing 3, click on othello_game.pyde file within that directory, and run the program by clicking the play arrow in the top left corner of the screen.

 4. Enter you player information, indicate whether you would like user hints